JoinCODED/TASK-Masterclass-M12-Django-Admin-Solution/README.md

 ### Village List View

 1. Display both the `id` and `name` in the list page.
-2. Add a custom list display view that shows the current number of ninjas.
+2. Add a custom list display that shows the current number of ninjas.
    - Use [this](https://docs.djangoproject.com/en/4.0/ref/models/querysets/#count) to count stuff like a pro
    - The filter should be the cohort that has an end date greater than `timezone.now()`
    - From the active cohorts get the students that have `graduated_at=null` and count this queryset